 by Hartley Farms

-Hartley farms offer a wide range of grain cleaning and processing facilities, may it be rejected grain from an end user, which may not met the requirements or may it be grain coming into our storage facilities on behalf of Growers / Merchants or end users which may have been sampled and tested in our laboratory which may have fallen out of its required specification, our onsite grain processing will be available to help achieve the desired end product.
+Hartley Farms offer a wide range of grain cleaning and processing facilities – may it be rejected grain from an end user, which may not meet the requirements; or may it be grain coming into our storage facilities on behalf of growers / merchants; or end users which may have been sampled and tested in our laboratory which may have fallen out of its required specification – our onsite grain processing will be available to help achieve the desired end product.

 There are four main methods of processing:

 Weight: This process involves the specific separation of heavier material from lighter material, the size of the two parties may well be the same but one may weigh heavier than the other, for example the improvement of Hagberg in milling wheat, grains which have started to germinate in a wet season will be lighter than those that have not germinated hence the ability to salvage the good grains and downgrade the poor grains to feed wheat.
 Another example is the scenario of removing wheat from milling oats.